 I am an assistant professor of history at Howard University, where I began teaching after completing a Ph.D. at Johns Hopkins University in April 2013.
-My work centers on eighteenth and nineteenth-century Europe, especially France, and European connections with other parts of the world.
+My work centers on eighteenth and early nineteenth-century Europe, especially France, and European connections with other parts of the world.
 My first book, Nationalizing France's Army: Foreign, Black, and Jewish Troops in the French Military, 1715-1831, is under contract with the University of Virginia Press and scheduled for April 2016 publication.
 I am currently at work on a second book on the intersection between identity and collateral punishment in modern Europe.

 Further information on my academic work is available from my CV.